Regardless of the industry type, maintaining a steady incoming stream of sales leads is one of the biggest challenges that salespeople face.

 After a successful interaction with his client, Henry switches gears to meet with scheduled client number 2.
 Confirming via his CRM dashboard that there are no client fires to put out, he can conduct his appointment without distraction.

-During the appointment, his client mentions a problem with a previously purchased product that needs to be addressed.
+During the appointment, his client mentioned a problem with a previously purchased product that needs to be addressed.
 Henry quickly schedules the appropriate person in customer service to communicate with the client and offer any needed support.
-Receiving confirmation of the appointment before he leaves the client, Henry and the client are both satisfied that the issue will be addressed.
+After receiving confirmation of the appointment before he leaves the client, Henry and the client are both satisfied that the issue will be addressed.
 Once the appointment is over, Henry schedules a note for himself to follow through with the customer service rep later.

 Henry receives a call from his sales manager, who tells him that Sam, another salesperson on the team, has become ill and has had to leave for the day.
 The problem is that Sam has an appointment scheduled with an impatient client.
 With a few taps of the screen, Henry quickly reads the client’s notes and speeds up to the account.
 He prepares for the meeting by understanding the challenges faced by the client and how their services can address them.
 He tells the sales manager that he has an opening at 3:30 and will be glad to help Sam out.
 The sales manager makes a mental note that Henry is a good team player.